Adult-onset Still disease

 - Abdominal pain

 In many cases, skin rash and fever may occur intermittently for months or even years before joint pain and swelling develop.
-All patients with Still's disease eventually develop persistent chronic arthritis even if fever and systemic symptoms have stopped.
-Arthritis usually affects many joints but in particular the wrists may become severely deformed.
+All patients with adult-onset Still disease eventually develop persistent chronic arthritis even if fever and systemic symptoms have stopped.
+Stiffness, swelling and pain usually affects many joints but in particular the wrists may become severely deformed.

-Drug therapy to control many of the symptoms of Still's disease includes:
+Drug therapy to control many of the symptoms of Still disease includes:

 - Nonsteroidal anti-inflammatory drugs such as ibuprofen, naproxen and indomethacin